Expansion of Gatwick Airport: Newly built runway

 On 2 June 2016, Birmingham Airport declared support for a second runway at Gatwick rather than Heathrow.
 Birmingham Airport CEO Paul Kehoe said that a second runway at Gatwick would allow Birmingham to continue to prosper, and that Heathrow expansion could inhibit the growth of other airports, including Birmingham.

 Northern runway full operation

-In May 2020, following approval by the CAA of plans to increase flights by 50,000 per year, Gatwick confirmed plans to bring its Northern runway into routine use, by moving the current Northern Runway 12 metres to allow it to be used simultaneously with the Southern Runway.
+In May 2020, following approval by the CAA of plans to increase flights by 50,000 per year, Gatwick confirmed plans to bring its Northern Runway into routine use, by moving the current Northern Runway 12 metres to allow it to be used simultaneously with the Southern Runway.

-In April 2021, Gatwick told investors that expansion of London's airport capacity was not required until at least 2030 due to the impact of covid travel restrictions on passenger demand.
+In April 2021, Gatwick told investors that expansion of London's airport capacity was not required until at least 2030 due to the impact of COVID-19 travel restrictions on passenger demand.

 On 27 February 2025, Transport Secretary Heidi Alexander announced that she was "minded to approve" a second runway.
+She then approved plans for full operation of the Northern runway on 21 September 2025.
+The Planning Inspectorate holds all of the documents outlining these plans, including the Proposed Airfield Works.

-On 21 September 2025, plans for full operation of the Northern runway were approved by Transport Secretary Heidi Alexander.
+The planning decision was challenged by campaign groups, but was upheld by the High Court on 23 June 2026 and then by the Court of Appeal on 4 August 2026.
+Dual-runway operations are expected to commence by 2030.